SimplyNarwall/Portfolio/content/projects/Master Dancer/index.md

 weight: 3
 draft: false
 summary: "A VR experienced which aims to teach the player about Loie Fuller, and to become a Master Dancer"
-description: "A 2d shoot em up style game created in 3 days for MonkeyJam 2024"
 tags: ["Design"]
 ---
  an example to get you started